bigfix/developer.bigfix.com/site/reference/types/operating-system.md

 # release of &lt;operating system&gt; : string

-Information about the release of the operating system, formatted as a &lt;version&lt; on the Macintosh, but a &lt;string&lt; on UNIX and Windows.
+Information about the release of the operating system, formatted as a &lt;version&gt; on the Macintosh, but a &lt;string&gt; on UNIX and Windows.

 # release of &lt;operating system&gt; : version